Mental Health Awareness Week

 Young Somerset—Putting young people first

-You are not alone this winter.
+You are not alone.
 Young Somerset is here to help.
 24/7 Support with Mindline Somerset.
 Young Somerset supports Mindline Somerset, a free and confidential listening service.
 Open 24 hours a day, 7 days a week, Mindline is a confidential listening service that offers a safe space for anyone in emotional distress or in need of support.
 Call Mindline Somerset: 01823 276 892 or freephone 0800 138 1692

 Visit their website: https://www.youngsomerset.org.uk/